Rise0x00/MultiProxyFinder/README.md

 # MultiProxyFinder
 Proxy finder for HTTPS and SOCKS proxy

-This tool will help you easily get HTTPS or SOCKS proxies for certain or all countries.
+This tool will help you easily get HTTPS or SOCKS proxies for certain or all countries

 # How to use it?
 ◉ Run the script using <code>python3 main.py</code>